HIPAA-focused IT & Security BAA Available

 The biggest risks are usually ordinary office behavior plus weak controls, not dramatic movie-style attacks.

-Shared accounts, old users left active, poor passwords, and access that never gets cleaned up after staffing changes.
+Shared accounts, old users left active, poor passwords, and weak authentication around systems that need stronger control.

-The goal is practical protection and faster decisions when something looks off, not generic security jargon.
+The goal is practical prevention and stronger controls, not generic security jargon.

 Patching & device hygiene